10 Celebrities Who Are Fighting To Keep Kids In School

 When you factor in level of income, the United States is the sixth most expensive country to receive a college education in.
 The average student loan borrower in the US has $37,172 in student loans, which is enough to buy a brand new Audi A4 or put a down payment on a house.
 This is a $20,000 increase from 13 years ago, and the rising level of student loan debt can be a huge financial strain on postgraduates who are just entering the workforce.

 For 37 of Nicki Minaj’s college-age fans, otherwise known as “barbs,” this financial burden dissipated when the pop star announced that she would pay their full tuition or remaining student loans.
-She also paid for fans’ books and other education-related fees, according to Time.
+She also paid for fans’ books and other education-related fees, according to Money.

 6. LeBron James